 This alkaloid makes up <1% of the kratom leaf and may have neuroprotective effects in addition to promoting lower blood pressure.

-This alkaloid is also found in trace amounts and is known to suppress cough and relieve pain
+This alkaloid is also found in trace amounts and is known to suppress cough and reduce tension in joints and muscles.

 Corynoxine A and B

-Both of these alkaloids are trace in kratom, but research suggests that these alkaloids may be helpful in battling Parkinson’s disease.
+Both of these alkaloids are trace in kratom, but research suggests that these alkaloids may help battle Parkinson’s disease.

 This is known as a potential opioid agonist, though it is considered to be weaker than mitragynine.